-Stone Age Bronze Age Iron Age Palaeolithic c750,000-c10,000 BC Duration: 740,000 years Mesolithic c10,000-c4000 BC Duration: 6000 years Neolithic c4000-c2500 BC Duration: 1500 years c2500-c800 BC Duration: 1700 years c800 BC-AD 43 Duration: 843 years
+Stone Age Bronze Age Iron Age Palaeolithic c750,000-c10,000 BC Duration: 740,000 years Mesolithic c10,000-c4000 BC Duration: 6000 years Neolithic c4000-c2500 BC Duration: 1500 years c2500-c800 BC Duration: 1700 years c800 BC-AD 43 Duration: 843 years Stone Age Bronze Age Iron Age Tools and weapons - Tools were made from stone, wood and bone.

-Stone Age

-Tools and weapons - Tools were made from stone, wood and bone.
 They were used for digging, hunting and chopping.
+Tools and weapons - Bronze tools were sharper, stronger and more efficient than stone tools.
+Bronze tools were owned by the wealthy.Tools and weapons - Iron tools and weapons were sharp and strong.
+Everyone could own iron tools and weapons, not just the wealthy.
 Everyday life - Stone Age people were hunter-gatherers.
 They followed and killed animals and gathered seasonal food.
-They made clothes from animal skins and created cave art.

-Settlements -

-People lived

-in temporary

-shelters or caves

-in the Palaeolithic.

-People lived in

-more permanent

-settlements in the

-Neolithic.

-Bronze Age

-Tools and weapons - Bronze tools were sharper, stronger and more efficient than stone tools.
-Bronze tools were owned by the wealthy.

-Everyday life - The Beaker folk brought their knowledge of metalworking and pottery making to Britain.
-Bronze tools made farming more efficient, so there was more food and the population grew.

-Settlements -

-People lived

-in permanent

-settlements, in

-roundhouses.
-They

-used walls and

-fences to protect

-their homes.

-Iron Age

-Tools and weapons - Iron tools and weapons were sharp and strong.
-Everyone could own iron tools and weapons, not just the wealthy.

-Everyday life - Iron tools made farming more efficient and iron weapons were available to everyone.
-Tribes attacked each other to steal their land, food and possessions.
+They made clothes from animal skins and created cave art. of metalworking and pottery making to Britain.
+Bronze and iror tools made farming more efficient, so there was more attacked day life - Iron tools made farming more efficient on weapons were available to everyone.
+Tribes ed each other to steal their land, food and ssions.
 People created art, music and poetry.

-Settlements -

-People lived in hillforts surrounded by ditches and fences to stop attacks from enemy tribes.
-People lived in roundhouses inside the hillfort and farmed the land outside.
+Settlements - People lived in temporary shelters or caves in the Palaeolithic.
+People lived in more permanent settlements in the Neolithic.
+Settlements - People lived in permanent settlements, in roundhouses.
+They used walls and fences to protect their homes.
+People hillfort by ditc to stop enemy lived in inside t nents - lived in s surrounded hes and fences attacks from tribes.
+People roundhouses the hillfort med the land

+Beliefs - People built monuments, including stone circles, henges and earthworks.
+Historians believe that they used these monuments for gatherings and worship.